 In 1983, financially struggling college student Samantha Hughes takes a strange babysitting job that coincides with a full lunar eclipse.
 She slowly realizes her clients harbor a terrifying secret, putting her life in mortal danger.

-Metal music, wet paint, and family are the passions of Jesse, a struggling painter who lives a happy life with his wife, Astrid, and their preteen daughter, Zooey.
-And things look even brighter when Jesse and Astrid are able to put in a bid on their dream home - a huge property in rural Texas with a barn big enough for a proper art studio - after the price is driven down due to the home's mysterious past.
-After the trio moves in, Jesse's work starts taking on a new, considerably darker flavour - and things get even more ominous when Ray, the hulking, clearly unbalanced son of the deceased former owners, appears on the doorstep one night, clutching a red electric guitar and asking to "return home."
-It soon becomes clear that Ray and Jesse are both being influenced by the same satanic forces, and that Jesse's family won't be safe until they find a way to quiet the Devil himself.Written by
+Metal music, paint, and family are the passions of struggling painter, Jesse, who lives a happy life with his wife, and daughter.
+Things look brighter when Jesse's finds a huge old house, in rural Texas, selling at a very low price, due to its mysterious past.
+They move in and Jesse converts the barn into a studio, But soon, his work starts taking on a new, darker flavour - and things get even more ominous when the hulking, unbalanced son of the former owners, appears on the doorstep.
+Jesse's family won't be safe until they find a way to quiet the Devil himself.Written by

 Was this review helpful to you?